falguniraina/girlscript_web/README.md

 ## Welcome!
 Our day just got better.
 Thank you for visiting GirlScript repository, it’s our pleasure to have you here. :)

-If you are a someone who love to help people, who is techie, full of ideas and resources to share your knowledge with others, then you are at right place!
+If you are someone who loves to help people, who is techie, full of ideas and resources to share your knowledge with others, then you are at right place!
 We are looking for people like you, who love to learn and teach as well.
 Read below for more :D

 * [Introduction](#introduction)
 * [Why does this project exist?](#why-does-this-project-exist)